Euphredes/Greanleaf/README.txt

            Nonmaterial

 I.
-i just want to feed on and support the nonmaterial... something like invisible water.
+I just want to feed on and support the nonmaterial... something like invisible water.

 II.
-i don't want to betray her with other relations.
+I don't want to betray her with other relations.

 III.